Loading...

 Painful periods are not normal

 Many women report that despite suffering from painful and heavy periods for years, their symptoms are often dismissed or glossed over when they seek medical advice.
 Unfortunately, there is still a lingering “normalization” of debilitating menstrual symptoms.
 As a result, many nuances of endometriosis are overlooked.
-When they do report their symptoms, women may be prescribed oral birth control pills or hormone replacement therapy (HRT) for heavy/irregular periods or be recommended to take NSAIDs for pain relief, which are not the answer.
+Doctors may prescribe oral birth control pills or hormone replacement therapy (HRT) for heavy/irregular periods or recommend NSAIDs for pain relief, which are not the answer.
 Let’s be clear: these types of solutions only offer a band-aid approach, masking the real diagnosis.

 Limitations of endometriosis diagnostic testing

-Even after a successful diagnosis, progression of the disease varies wildly depending on the bio-individuality of a patient and her symptoms — making it difficult for doctors to help their patients plan for their futures.
+Even after a successful diagnosis, progression of the disease varies wildly depending on the bio-individuality of a patient and her symptoms.
+This makes it difficult for doctors to help their patients plan for their futures.

 Why do so many women have endometriosis?

 The development and widespread use of endocrine-disrupting chemicals — pesticides, herbicides, fungicides, insecticides, PFAS and plastics — over the past 50 years has dramatically changed the way we live and the number of toxins to which we are exposed.
-Endocrine-disrupting chemicals are more present in our daily environment than ever before, and these chemicals behave like xenoestrogens in the body, creating hormonal havoc and the potential for hormonal disorders to develop.
+Endocrine-disrupting chemicals are more present in our daily environment than ever before.
+These chemicals behave like xenoestrogens in the body, creating hormonal havoc and the potential for hormonal disorders to develop.

 Sadly, the FDA and the EPA have failed to impose regulations to keep consumers safe from exposure.
 In fact, of 195 countries in the world today, the US holds the #2 spot for highest pesticide use in the world — second only to China.
-Many of the pesticides that have been banned in other nations have actually seen their usage increase in the US over the past 10 years.
+Many of the pesticides that are banned in other nations have increased in usage in the US over the past 10 years.

-The health impacts of such heavy toxin exposure are thought by many to be linked to skyrocketing rates of unexplained infertility, hormonal imbalance and endocrine disorders among women, including endometriosis.
+Many think the health impacts of such heavy toxin exposure are linked to skyrocketing rates of unexplained infertility, hormonal imbalance and endocrine disorders among women, including endometriosis.

 Anecdotally, doctors have also seen that women with severe PMS and/or PMDD (premenstrual dysphoric disorder) may be at increased risk for developing endometriosis.